-Wassail is a traditional German drink made with apple cider, citrus of some form and winter herbs.
-It’s delicious, and will warm you up on a cold winters day!
+Wassail is a traditional German drink made with apple cider, citrus of some form, and winter herbs.
+It’s delicious, and will warm you up on a cold winter day!
 This year, I found a way to incorporate herbs into the recipe for some added health benefits.

 Check out some of my other favorite drink recipes here.